Airfield Operations Specialists

 Comments

-George (No chance) says
+George (No chance) 5 years ago

 I know that those that do not do the work dream of automating these jobs, but they require manual dexterity, often require travel to remote locations, and require a broad knowledge of systems and trouble shooting.
 AI is only about 80% effective with trouble shooting, robots are limited by power needs and/or tethers and do not travel well, and the manual dexterity for removing, repairing, modifying, and replacing equipment just isn't there yet.
 Oh, and it must be accomplished in weather extremes, on top of towers, etc. They aren't just lighthouse keepers.